1045 Michela: Rotation period

 As of 2018, no rotational lightcurve of Michela has been obtained from photometric observations.
 The body's rotation period, poles and shape remain unknown.

+Satellite

+On 9 October 2025, a team of astronomers including D. Gault, D. Herald, C. McPartlin, and C. Weber, discovered a natural satellite orbiting Michela from occultation observations from Goleta, California.
+The orbital period of this moon is estimated to be 2.2 days, with a diameter of less than 2.2 kilometers.
+As of 2026, the moon of Michela remains unnamed and undesignated.

 Naming

 This minor planet was named after Micheline van Biesbroeck, daughter of the discoverer George Van Biesbroeck.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 99).